How to set an interval in React (with examples)

 Why do we need to clear intervals?
 Well, imagine we don't clear it.
 The component is destroyed, but the interval still runs!
 And it's trying to set a state that doesn't exist anymore.

 This isn't too big of a deal by itself (React will just ignore it), but it's still a memory leak.
 Now imagine the component is created and destroyed again and again.
-You could get dozens of setIntervals running!
-Taken together, this could seriously slow down your app.
+You could get dozens of setIntervals

-That's why the web API that gives us setInterval also provides us with a clearInterval function.
-And that's why you call it in the return statement of useEffect!
+function.
+And that's why you call it in the return

 Wrapping up

-I hope you have a better idea of how to use setInterval in React!
+in React!
 It's a very useful tool to have in your box, but can lead to bugs when not used properly.

 If you still have some questions or things that aren't clear, please feel free to reach out on Twitter!